FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/housekeeping_logs.md

 <!-- -->

-- Archiving: Transfer CFT log files are stored in the runtime directory, log file names are cftlog-&lt;timestamp> where timestamp is the date and time the switch procedure switch.cmd is triggered by Transfer CFT{{< TransferCFT/componentshortname >}}.
+- Archiving: Transfer CFT log files are stored in the runtime directory, log file names are cftlog-&lt;timestamp> where timestamp is the date and time the switch procedure switch.cmd is triggered by {{< TransferCFT/axwayvariablesComponentShortName >}}.

 > **Note**
 >